 The objective of the company in managing liquidity risk is to ensure that it can meet its financial obligations as and when they fall due.
-The company periodically runs cash flow forecasts to ensure that liquidity is maintained and adjusts its cost base as needed to do so.
-The company maintains a positive cash balance at all times and does not have an overdraft or bank loan in operation through the year although it secured a bank overdraft facility in 2021 in case of reduced liquidity but it does not currently forecast that this will be needed.
+The company runs monthly cash flow forecasts to ensure that liquidity is maintained and adjusts its cost base as needed to do so.
+The company maintains a positive cash balance at all times and does not have an overdraft or bank loan in operation through the year although it secured a bank overdraft facility in 2021 in case of reduced liquidity but it has not needed it, and does not currently forecast that this will be needed.